EmilyFabulous

 I've made Thanksgiving turkey a few times now and although I continue to get better at the process, I still had not found my favorite way to prepare and cook the bird to get the perfect results.
 Until now.
 I will always use this Perfect Dry-Brined Roasted Turkey recipe going forward.

 Last year, I brined my turkey in a wet brine for a few days.
-The turkey turned out fine but here is what I did NOT like:
+The turkey turned out fine but here is what I did not like:

 1. We had to find a vessel big enough to hold a whole turkey and a ton of liquid for 3 days.